 Deesaid that once told her that her husband was jealous of her, which is why he couldn’t enjoy anything with her.
 “I brought out in him the places where he wasn’t successful,” she said.
 “I believe that now.
 It’s a very sad thought.
 It means he was extremely insecure.
 His rights, rules, time and schedule always came first.
 People rarely mattered, especially his family.
 That is very unhealthy.”

-Take Breaks From the Co Dependency in Your Relationship
+Take Breaks From Your Relationship

 “Get out for walks with the kids, go to the beach, the park,” she says.
 “If your partner wants to go with you sometimes, let him.
 At least you are out.
 Enjoy the beauty around you; the laughter of others.
 Play with your kids.
 Think of five things you can appreciate everyday.”